-Report an allegation of fraud, waste or abuse at the Architect of the Capitol, through one of the following methods:
+Report an allegation of fraud, waste or abuse at the Architect of the Capitol, through one of the following methods (form, phone or email):

 Report with your Name and Contact Information - The IG will normally not disclose your identity without your permission.

 Confidential Report - Name and Contact Information will be protected as anonymous, however this allows the IG to ask a follow-up question to clarify a concern or seek additional details.

 Anonymous Report - No contact information is requested, nor will any information – such as an email address – be obtained by the IG.

 Confidential Hotline Telephone Recording - Using this method you have the option to remain anonymous.